ragh4869/Memcached-Lite/README.md

 * **Get:** Retrieve key and value by sending the request from client to server
 * **Concurrency:** Server must be concurrent and accept multiple client requests

+## How to run? :

+* Open a command prompt window and run the user_input_server.py
+* Open an another command prompt window and run the user_input_client.py

 ## Design:

 ![Design](https://user-images.githubusercontent.com/96961381/210283611-703993f6-8101-4ae7-af6c-ee579b1ca193.jpeg)